tc39/proposal-record-tuple/README.md

 #### Value type

 In a broad sense, a value type is anything in JavaScript that is not an Object.
-This includes `string`, `number`, etc... up to Records and Tuples.
+This includes the primitives `string`, `number`, etc... up to Records and Tuples.

 #### Record